Virtual Target Trajectory Prediction for Stochastic Targets: Simulation Results

 \subsection{Stochastic Predictions}

 In the following, three different scenarios are considered: First, a stochastically moving target is examined in Sec.~\ref{sec:stochastic_maneuvers}.
 Second, the application of the CNFs to predict trajectories of targets that are moving deterministically is presented in Sec.~\ref{sec:deterministic_maneuvers}.
 Finally, the prediction of the position of a ballistic target with stochastic disturbances is examined in Sec.~\ref{sec:ballistic_targets}.

-For all three scenarios, the same NNs and CNFs architecture are used, which are depicted in Tables~\ref{tab:nn_parameters} and~\ref{tab:cnf_parameters}.
+For all three scenarios, the same NNs and CNFs architecture are used, which are depicted in Tables~\ref{tab:nn_parameters} and~\ref{tab:cnf_parameters} (both adapted from~\cite{CEAS-GNC-2024-103}).